deatrich/linux-home-server/appendix.md

 Now we can log in directly as root at the server's text console; remember that it is foolish to login as 'root' to a graphical environment.
-Using web browers as 'root' is not smart.
+Using web browsers as 'root' is not smart.

 To lock the root user from using a password, use the **-l** option; you can unlock it in the future with the **-u** option.